|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 The summary of this theory came to light, and was told to me by a friend who worked on The Queen Elizabeth 2 with four crewmembers of the British destroyer who originally conducted this test of the new deep-sea sonar back in 1977.
 These four sailors all told the story, and stated that there is a "classified" sonar image that they all saw at this time.
 However, more convincing is the fact that one of these crewmembers was one of the British sonar technicians that conducted these tests back in 1977.
 He stated that this sonar image was of two large metallic objects on the ocean floor about 1/2 mile apart in 12,500+- feet of water, within the exact area of the North Atlantic were Dr. Ballard found the wreck.
 And that this image is now classified top secret in the British Navel Archives.

 In my tons of paperwork I have, many more details but I would have to locate it in storage, I have the original name of the Top Secret Project I want to say SOLARIS or POLARIS and the name of the British destroyer.

 However, individuals other then myself, have contacted the British government about this "classified" project and the true mission of the said destroyer and have been told in writing that this information is "classified".

 Under the British Freedom of Information act this information is subject to be declassified around the year 2027.

 So maybe in 2027 we will know who really found the Titanic in 1977."

 In ensuing messages, the name of the project was variously spelt "Sollis", "Solaris" or "Polaris".
-I did receive the following wonderful information from Jon Hollis, who had been Steve's source of information on the QE2 (Jon sadly passed away in 2007):
+I did receive the following wonderful information from Jon Hollis, who had been Steve's source of information on the QE2 (Jon sadly passed away in early 2007):